-If dark silver-colored fillings show when you laugh or smile, you may not feel as confident as you could.
+If dark silver-coloured fillings show when you laugh or smile, you may not feel as confident as you could.
 Three-quarters of us believe that an unattractive smile can hinder our career success, and a lack of confidence only compounds the problem.

 Don’t let unattractive fillings get in the way of your success.
 Modern white restorations are attractive, strong, and effective.
-Consider giving your smile an instant boost by replacing old filling with white ones
+Consider giving your smile an instant boost by replacing the old filling with white ones